jimrybarski/bioinformatics.nvim/README.md

     bio.display_text(alignment)
 end

-function set_query_current_word()
+-- save the text under the cursor as the top sequence in a pairwise alignment, to be performed later function set_query_current_word()
     local seq = vim.fn.expand("<cword>")
     bio.set_pairwise_query(seq)
 end

-function set_subject_current_word()
+-- save the text under the cursor as the bottom sequence in a pairwise alignment, to be performed later function set_subject_current_word()
     local seq = vim.fn.expand("<cword>")
     bio.set_pairwise_subject(seq)
 end

-function set_subject_current_word_and_align()
+-- save the current visual selection as the bottom sequence in a pairwise alignment, then perform the alignment function set_subject_current_word_and_align()
     local seq = vim.fn.expand("<cword>")
     bio.set_pairwise_subject(seq)